Estimate Time7 min

 What is a target date fund?

-Target date funds (TDFs) are ready-made retirement portfolios that automatically rebalance their investments based on when you'll need that invested money.
+Target date funds (TDFs) are ready-made, professionally managed, diversified portfolios designed for a future savings goal that gradually adjust their mix of investments as the target date approaches.
 For example, a 25-year-old who plans to retire in 40 years might choose a target date 2065 fund.
 Target date funds are commonly used for retirement savings, and they're available through many 401(k)s and IRAs.
+Target date strategies can also be held in 529 college savings plans, where the target date is often the year the investor anticipates a child starting their higher education.

 Target date funds are portfolios that gradually become more conservative as you get closer to your target date.
 The 25-year-old we just mentioned would have greater equity exposure in their portfolio because of the long-term growth potential that equities offer.
-However, downside risk management becomes more important as an individual moves closer to their expected retirement date, so someone 10 years from retirement benefits from lower equity exposure and more diversified fixed income exposure in their portfolio.
+However, downside risk management becomes more important as an individual moves closer to their expected retirement date, for example, so someone 10 years from retirement may benefit from lower equity exposure and more diversified fixed income exposure in their portfolio.

 There are also many different types of target date funds with different investment strategies.
 There are active and blend TDFs that are actively managed and have the flexibility to deviate from strategic allocations based on the manager's views of the markets, and index TDFs that stay in line with the strategic glide path allocations.
 There are also TDFs focused on saving goals other than retirement, like education savings.

 Keep in mind that a target date fund is a non-advisory solution.
 That means that no advisor checks in with the investor.
-Instead of having a portfolio designed for you, you select a portfolio aligned with your retirement timeframe.
-These funds are focused on providing a preferable option for investors retiring at a specific date.
+Instead of having a portfolio designed for you, you select a portfolio aligned with your investment timeframe.
+These funds are focused on providing a preferable option for investors who have financial needs tied to a specific date.

 A quick look at target date funds